Nervosys/Botnix/CONTRIBUTING.md

 ### Automatically backporting changes

 > [!Note]
-> You have to be a [Nixpkgs maintainer](./maintainers) to automatically create a backport pull request.
+> You have to be a [Botpkgs maintainer](./maintainers) to automatically create a backport pull request.

 Add the [`backport release-YY.MM` label](https://github.com/nervosys/Botnix/labels?q=backport) to the pull request on the `master` branch.
 This will cause [a GitHub Action](.github/workflows/backport.yml) to open a pull request to the `release-YY.MM` branch a few minutes later.